Mook-as/stackato-doc/admin/reference/architecture.rst

 been combined in version 3.0 and later.

 The Docker image used for the containers can be customized by admins.

-.. index:: Health Manager

-.. _architecture-health-manager:

-Health Manager
-^^^^^^^^^^^^^^

-The Health Manager keeps track of the apps on each DEA and provides feedback on the number currently running.
-It works in conjunction with the Cloud Controller and must be run on the same VM.

 .. _architecture-services: